-The Basset Hound’s ancestry goes back to dogs exported to Europe from Greece.
+The Basset Hound’s ancestry returns to dogs exported to Europe from Greece.
 During the 6th century, some of these dogs found their way to the Benedictine abbey of Saint-Hubert, Belgium, eventually becoming St Hubert’s Hounds.

 The Basset type of dog originated in France and is related to the hounds St. Hubert of Belgium owned in the sixth century.
 By breeding at the Benedictine Abbey of St. Hubert, this hound finally evolved into what is now known as the St. Hubert’s Hound in 1000 AD.

 The Laconian (Spartan) Hound, one of four dog types identified from Greek images and descriptions, is the ancestor of St. Hubert’s original hounds.
 These dogs were described as massive, slow, “short-legged and deep-mouthed,” with a tiny head, straight snout, upright ears, and long neck, and either tan with white markings or black with tan markings.

 According to legend, Laconian Hounds would keep following their prey’s smell until they discovered it.
 They eventually made it to Constantinople and then traveled to Europe from there.